CopterExpress/clover/docs/en/assemble_4_2.md

 ## Installing Flight Controller

-Set *Clover 4* allows you to install various flight controllers, for example *COEX Pix* and *Pixracer*.
+Clover 4 drone kit allows you to install various flight controllers, for example COEX Pix and Pixracer.

 > **Caution** During installation the flight controller, pay attention to the arrow located on the board, it should be directed to the copter bow.